BarFoo/UmbracoContentFiles/README.md

 ## Installation

-Migrations Viewer is available for installation in the following ways:
+Umbraco content files is available for installation from nuget only at the moment:

 | Source      |             |
 |-------------|-------------|